Application Period: 1 Nov 2023, 1000 hrs – 30 Nov 2023, 2359 hrs (GMT+8)

 - The Project must be approved by the organization representative (or a senior manager at a similar level) of the Project Representative.

-- It is prohibited to apply for the HPCI projects including Fugaku on the theme more than once except Fee-based Access Projects.
+- It is prohibited to apply for the HPCI projects including Fugaku on the theme more than once except Fee-based Access Projects and Trial Access Projects.
 The research theme shall be different.

 Refer to the Project Selection Procedures for more information on the evaluation criteria.